Tax identifiers

 Attaching tax identifiers to customers

 Once you've created a tax identifier, you can use the POST/customers/{id}/tax-identifiers/{taxId} method to attach it to an existing customer.
 This request returns the tax identifier and triggers a customer.tax_identifier.created event.
-The data.object of the event also represents the tax identifier.
+The event's data.object also represents the tax identifier.

-Since it's now associated with a customer, the customerId attribute is populated in the response.
+The customerId attribute is populated in the response since it's now associated with a customer.
 The following example response shows a British (uk) issued tax identifier in a verified state.
 When the customer next makes an applicable purchase, this tax identifier will be automatically applied to the order.

 {